sherlock-clustering/cluster-analysis/data/Readme.md

 This folder contains datasets for image forensics.
+The same datasets are available in https://figshare.com/articles/data_zip/5016965 .
-The folders *canon, olympus, fuji, pentax* and *praktica* each contain a filelist (list of names of all images from the corresponding dataset).
-The edgelists (pairwise PCE similarity scores), due ot their size, are separatately available at https://figshare.com/articles/PCE_similarities_dresden_zip/5017058 .
+The edgelists (pairwise PCE similarity scores), due to their size, are available only separatately  at [PCE similarities](https://figshare.com/articles/PCE_similarities_dresden_zip/5017058) .

 The edgelist is used as an input to the [LargeVis](https://github.com/lferry007/LargeVis) application.
-The filelist is used to extract the image name and the source camera for benchmarking the clustering.
+The filelists from  [PCE similarities](https://figshare.com/articles/PCE_similarities_dresden_zip/5017058) are used to extract the image name and the source camera for benchmarking the clustering.

 The folder *embedded* contains the results of the embeddings of the image datasets in 3D, 2D or 8D, performed using LargeVis.
 In particular, *coordinates_files* contains the files that are direct output of LargeVis. *json* contains the version that can by uploaded by [DiVE](https://sherlock-clustering.github.io/Sherlock_DiVE/) via the button *choose file*.